FDOT District Four - Palm Beach Header Image

 Ramp Impact:

-The I-95 entrance and exit ramps at 6th Avenue South may have one lane closed nightly as needed, 8 p.m. to 6 a.m., Sunday through Thursday nights through Fall 2025.
+The I-95 entrance and exit ramps at 6th Avenue South may have one lane closed nightly as needed, 8 p.m. to 6 a.m., Sunday through Thursday nights through Fall 2025 for final construction and inspection operations.
 One lane will remain open during this time.

-Description: This -mile project on State Road (S.R.)
+Description: This 0.608-mile project on State Road (S.R.)
 704/Okeechobee Boulevard from Red Trail to west of Australian Avenue in West Palm Beach began on January 29, 2025.
 Work includes milling, repaving, and restriping the existing roadway within the project limits to ensure long-term infrastructure resilience and safety, upgrading pedestrian signals and lighting to LED fixtures at existing crosswalks to enhance pedestrian safety, replacing in-road sensors and traffic signal backplates to improve traffic flow and enhance safety for motorists, installing Wrong Way Driving Detection Systems (WWDS) at the S.R.
 9/I-95 northbound and southbound exit ramps to S.R.
 704/Okeechobee Boulevard to enhance motorist safety by detecting wrong-way drivers and preventing serious injury crashes on the State Highway System.
-Please see the attached flyer for project information.
 For more information, please contact Community Outreach Specialist Melissa Readling at 772-577-8803 or [email protected]

 Cost/Completion: $3.2 million/Early 2026